A response to a chargeback is your opportunity to dispute the cardholder claims by providing supporting documentation and additional details.

 Table of Contents

-- How to respond to chargebacks & retrieval requests
+- How to Respond to Chargebacks, Retrieval Requests & Pre-Arbitrations

 1) How to View Chargebacks